 The 19th century Norman Style Welsh Chapel was built in 1888 by James Cubitt.
 The Grade II listed former Presbyterian church is composed of a galleried central space with an umbrella dome, a large basement, and attached manse.

-Having stood empty for over 15 years, it was transformed into one of London’s most infamous nightclubs, the Limelight, in 1985.
-In 2003 the building became a Walkabout pub.
-After its closure in 2010, the empty building was squatted.
-The Welsh Chapel is now privately owned.
+After many years at the heart of the London Welsh community, the chapel closed for worship in 1982.
+It was transformed into one of London’s most infamous and hedonistic nightclubs, the Limelight, in 1985.
+In 2003 the building became a Walkabout pub and following its closure in 2010, was subsequently squatted.
+In 2012 the long-neglected building was rescued by a philanthropist.